-Smoking weed with tobacco doesn't improve the high, according to new research conducted by UCL and running counter to the long-held stoner myth that a drop of baccy will somehow magnify the effects of the cannabis.
-However, it's not all bad news: the study found that the combination may actually reduce the damaging effects cannabis can have on memory.
+Smoking weed with tobacco doesn't improve the high, according to new research conducted by University College London.
+This study counters the long-held stoner myth that a drop of tobacco will somehow magnify the effects of the cannabis.
+However, it's not all bad news: The study found that the combination may actually reduce the damaging effects cannabis can have on memory.

 In the first study of its kind, scientists examined the effects of the two substances when combined and inhaled, and subsequently debunked the popular myth that it increases or impacts the high.
 Their research suggested that improvements to memory could be down to the fact that nicotine has been proven to sharpen the mind.

 As for the negative impact of combining the two, don't fear: UCL also looked into those.
-Smoking a mixed tobacco and cannabis spliff can temporarily increase blood pressure and heart rate, which doesn't sound so positive.
+Smoking a mixed tobacco and cannabis joint can also temporarily increase blood pressure and heart rate, which doesn't sound so positive.

 The investigation involved 24 people smoking various kinds of joints, either with tobacco or a placebo.
 The participants were then subjected to memory tests and had to recall passages of text they had heard pre-smoking.
 In addition to this, the group had to complete a given task to assess another side of their memory.